 - orange oil

 Keep in mind that Scentsy products are not meant to be ingested.
 They are not toxic as long as they are not ingested.
-If this happens, a new set of risks arises because they do include concentrated substances.
-These risks are different for people, cats, dogs, birds, and other pets.
-When purchasing these products, you have to make sure that your cat does not ingest them to avoid complications.
+A new set of risks arises if this happens because they include concentrated substances.
+These risks differ for people, cats, dogs, birds, and other pets.
+When purchasing these products, you must ensure that your cat does not ingest them to avoid complications.
 We will provide more advice on how to do that.

 “When it comes to wax melts, candles and essential oils around pets, pet owners must be particularly careful..
 While not all wax melts are dangerous or toxic to cats, some can contain harmful ingredients.

 Those infused with essential oils and paraffin are especially harmful.
 It’s also important to keep in mind that your cat is much more sensitive than you are to certain smells.

 If you’re super into using wax melts, I would recommend using products that are made with organic materials and that are specified safe for pets.
 A bit of research will show you that there are some wax melts (some called Paw Melts) that are designed to be used around cats and dogs.

 That said, be sure you also research certain ingredients and scents that are irritating to cats in general.
 This way you can help ensure your home is cozy and inviting to everyone inside of it.